 Consider a link-redundant mesh network on which a wavelength is to be shared.
-The network can be a subnetwork of another, larger network, but the links in the subnetwork must all be duplex, and the subnetwork must be link-redundant, meaning that all nodes remain connected when any single link fails.1 Let the directed graph G = (N, A) represent the network on which the architecture must operate.
-The graph G consists of a set N of vertices and a set A of directed arcs.
+The network can be a subnetwork of another, larger network, but the links in the subnetwork must all be duplex, and the subnetwork must be link-redundant, meaning that all nodes remain connected when any single link fails.
+Let the directed graph G = (N, A) represent the network on which the architecture must operate.
+The graph G consists of a set Nof vertices and a set A of directed arcs.
 Every node in the network corresponds to a vertex in the graph, and every link in the network corresponds to a pair of arcs in the graph.
+For a link connecting the nodes corresponding to the vertices i and j, we create the arcs (i, j) and (j, i).
 Failure of a network link removes the two corresponding arcs in the graph, and failure of a node removes the corresponding vertex and all arcs incident upon that vertex (i.e., the arcs corresponding to all links incident upon the node in the network).